lobophf/guessMyNumber/README.md

 </p>

 ## :clubs: Using:
-This game does not require installation.
+This game doesn't require installation.
+To play it on your machine, first clone this repository..
 To play it on your machine, first clone this repository.

 ```sh
 $ git clone git@github.com:lobophf/guessMyNumber.git